Villagers, firefighters battle huge blazes in central Portugal

 On Twitter, European Commissioner for Humanitarian Aid and Crisis Management Christos Stylianides said he is following the situation closely, adding that the European Union is ready to provide help.

-Reporting by Catarina Demony in Lisbon and Miguel Pereira and Rafael Marchante in Vila de Rei; Writing by Catarina Demony, Joan Faus; Editing by Daniel Wallis, Louise Heavens and Kirsten Donovan
+Reporting by Catarina Demony in Lisbon and Miguel Pereira and Rafael Marchante in Vila de Rei; Writing by Catarina Demony and Joan Faus; Editing by Daniel Wallis, Louise Heavens, Kirsten Donovan and Dan Grebler